lcsavb/lcsavb.github.io/content/posts/2024-01-09-automating-to-automate.md

 The data structure is pretty straightforward.

 Protocols for specific diseases, yet each protocol has multiples ICDs after all there are different numbers for the same disease.
-For example, the for the Epilepsy Protocol one can choose G40.0 or G40.1.
-The total number of protocols is 92 which are vinculated to about 500 ICD codes.
+For example, for Epilepsy Protocol one can choose G40.0 or G40.1.

+**The total number of protocols is 92 which are vinculated to about 500 ICD codes.**

 For each protocol there are an unique set of conditional documents and a set of authorized drugs.
 That is it.

 I was able to vinculate and organize all the data, with the exception of the conditional documents.

 ### Getting the protocols